mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 remarkable achievement in such a turbulent political environment.
-Somewhat over a century ago the administrative apparatus of the Confederation was moved to a purpose–built city located on the far side of the planet from Gram’s own capital.
+Somewhat over a century ago the administrative apparatus of the Confederation was moved to a purpose–built city located on the far side of the planet from Gram's own capital.

 Gram is a heavily populated and industrialised world whose aristocracy are mainly the owners of major industrial and commercial